ACP contest overview & rules

 With a name that merges historic clips contests for print publications with current digital clicks, the competition is offered per semester.
 Fall-semester and spring-semester results then determine the annual Sweepstakes Award going to the publication with the most and highest individual winners.

 The cost is $10 per entry, with no limit on entries.
-Any student on staff at an NSPA-member publication is eligible, with shared bylines of up to five students per entry.
+Any student on staff at an ACP-member publication is eligible, with shared bylines of up to five students per entry

 Fall 2022 results